aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage. x1
 - Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit. x7
 - Restore [1 - 4] of your Primary Resource when you Crowd Control an enemy. x2
+- Lucky Hit: When you hit a Crowd Controlled enemy, there is up to a [30 - 50%] chance for that Crowd Control effect to spread to another unaffected enemy. x1
+- Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance. x1
 - Skills deal up to [10 - 20%] increased damage based on your available Primary Resource when cast, receiving the maximum benefit while you have full Primary Resource. x1
 - The Avalanche Key Passive now applies to 1 additional cast. x9
-- When you Freeze an enemy there is a [30 - 40%] chance they become Vulnerable for 3 seconds. x2
+- When you Freeze an enemy there is a [30 - 40%] chance they become Vulnerable for 3 seconds. x3
 - While Deep Freeze is active, you restore [20 - 30%] of your Maximum Life and Mana per second. x1
 - While within your own Blizzard and for 3 seconds after leaving it, you take [20 - 25%] less damage. x1
 - You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier. x2